Whitey on the Moon: Analysis and reception

 "Whitey on the Moon" became exceptionally popular among African-Americans in inner city neighborhoods in New York, Detroit, and Los Angeles.
 While the album, described by AllMusic as a "volcanic upheaval of intellectualism and social critique", did not receive much airtime, it received considerable attention in Black and progressive neighborhoods across the US.
 Its criticism of the Space Race was broadly similar to that featured by the Black-owned print media, but drew far greater attention among that community.
 It featured thematic commonalities with Marvin Gaye's 1971 song "Inner City Blues (Make Me Wanna Holler)", and Faith Ringgold's 1969 painting titled "Flag for the Moon: Die Nigger".
 The poem's popularity was described as evidence of growing awareness of the struggles of urban blight in the US.
 While Small Talk at 125th and Lenox did not chart, it earned enough attention for Flying Dutchman Records to authorize a second Scott-Heron album, Pieces of a Man in 1971.

 "Whitey on the Moon" is described as exemplifying afrofuturism, or "Black social thought concerning 'culture, technology, and things to come'."
 Scott-Heron saw the Apollo landings as exemplifying racial disparities in the US.
 The poem critiques the US space program by connecting its use of government funds to the marginalization of Black Americans.
 The poem identifies government neglect as the root cause of poverty while questioning the benefits and beneficiaries of the space program.
 The connection that Scott-Heron implies between capitalism in the US and poverty, environmental destruction, and militarism, is a theme found in many of his other works.
 During the 1970s, the view that the country was spending too much on its space program was widespread in the US, and was shared by politicians including President Richard Nixon.
+A majority of the US public was against the expenses for the space program, a stance called "moondoggle".
 This criticism of the space program has been described as reaching its epitome in "Whitey on the Moon."